You’ve got questions. We’ve got answers.

 Due to the growth of the City, the compounded effects of inflation, and limits on tax revenue funding imposed by the legislature, a levy would provide increased public safety funding for additional personnel, training, and fundamental resources and equipment.

-What can the community expect if the levy passes?
+What could the community have expected if the levy had passed?

-The Great Falls Public Safety Levy will provide funding needed to increase and maintain the level of safety within our growing community.
-Below is a summarized breakdown of the resources that the levy will fund:
+The Great Falls Public Safety Levy would have provided funding needed to increase and maintain the level of safety within our growing community.
+Below is a summarized breakdown of the resources that the levy would have funded:

-If a majority of voters reject the levy, the City will be faced with difficult decisions about how to address the growing need for public safety services.
+Since a majority of voters rejected the levy, the City is faced with difficult decisions about how to address the growing need for public safety services.
 Great Falls has always been a community where quality of life is a top priority, and that is the standard that our public safety departments will continue to strive for.
-Despite the passage or failure of the Great Falls Public Safety Levy, residents can trust that safety is and will always be at the forefront of our mission.
+Despite the failure of the Great Falls Public Safety Levy, residents can trust that safety is and will always be at the forefront of our mission.
 That said, a lack of additional funding, resources, and personnel will continue to put the City’s public safety departments behind – affecting the overall safety of the Great Falls community and resulting in slower emergency response times, a decrease in proactive patrol, deteriorating equipment, an increase in plea agreements, and court dismissals.

 Shall the City Commission of the City of Great Falls, Montana (the “City”) be authorized to levy mills for the purpose of paying costs of public safety services, including operations, maintenance and certain capital costs of the police department, fire department, city attorney and municipal court services and related public safety expenses?